 “This truly is a watershed moment for the RV industry, one that illustrates pulling the industry together always creates the best solution to challenges we face.
 By implementing a robust recruiting, marketing, and placement plan, the Elkhart area RV technician recruitment and training facility will successfully compete with other technical industry training centers for attracting new talent by using state of the art technology to deliver world-class educational material in a hands-on training environment.
 We are heavily investing in technician development and benchmarking our effort against customer satisfaction, the ultimate indicator of success.”

-- RV industry Association Chairman Bob Parish, Wells Fargo
+- RV industry Association Past-Chairman Bob Parish, Wells Fargo

 “With the industry now selling more than half a million RVs annually, increasing service efficiency across the supply chain is critical.
 This is an ambitious plan that will help provide the support that dealers and RV technicians require to service today’s RV products.”